 I may have spent the past year eating my way around the world, but now that I’m back in England I’m determined to see more of the country and find the best foodie spots close to home.
 York is one of my favourite English cities, so when I was invited to experience a new guided York food and drink tour that was focused on the beautiful cornerstone of British culture that is Afternoon Tea, I hopped straight on the train with my M&S picnic to see what it was all about.

 You all know how much I missed a proper brew when I was living in Dubai, and even Afternoon Tea at Fortnum & Mason’s with a view of the Burj Khalifa didn’t quite measure up to the taste of home.

-Our food and drink tour of York
+Our Afternoon Tea themed food and drink tour of York

 Tours in a Dish was created by Camille, a French-Canadian Archeology student at University of York.
-She ties her extensive knowledge of York’s past in with her visible passion for the tradition of taking tea as she shows her guests around.
+She ties her extensive knowledge of York’s past in with her visible passion for the tradition of taking Afternoon Tea as she shows her guests around.
 During our tour around York’s best foodie spots, Camille took us through the history of tea taking, from Asia to Britain with a halt in the Middle-East.

 Cheese and tea at Love Cheese